sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 ***Forcefield*.** Some highly developed civilizations have developed wearable devices that generate a forcefield around the wearer.
 These devices usually comprise a helm or belt and a respirator, which can be incorporated into the rest of the device or take the form of a separate mouthpiece.

 ***Hyperweave*.** Hyperweave is a denser and heavier form of synthweave, with multiple layers covering vital organs.
-It is worn by the Fleetís designated combat units.
+It is worn by the Fleet√≠s designated combat units.

 ***Leather.*** Leather offers more protection than canvas and often takes the form of a vest or duster.

 ***Polymer.*** Polymer armor is made of a set of comparatively light-weight molded panels that cover the torso and groin.

 ***Power Armor.*** The most feared warriors of the galaxy wear power armor, designed to reflect all but the most powerful shots and blows.
-Due to its extreme weight, power armor is equipped with hydraulics to support the wearerís movement, rendering it easier to move in, if rather slow.
+Due to its extreme weight, power armor is equipped with hydraulics to support the wearer√≠s movement, rendering it easier to move in, if rather slow.

 ***Riot Armor.*** Heavy but cheap, riot armor is the preferred protection of most security forces.
 It is typically composed of a standard-issue vest, boots, and helmet.